znoxx/sleepy_nas/README.md

 You can stop tool at any time via `systemctl stop sleepy_nas` and enjoy your server running 24x7.

-Enjoy some savings on electricity bill and better sleep :).
+Enjoy some savings on electricity bill and better sleep.

-## Area of improvement
+## Area of improvement (someday)

-* sar profiler to collect data of network usage and generate recommend values.
 * Get rid of "sar" dependency -- implement iface statistics on pure python.
-* Checks of BSD systems (unfortunately I don't have any at hand, but it should be easy).
+* Checks of BSD systems (unfortunately I don't have any at hand).

 ## Tested platforms

-Tests are made on x86 systems, however should be no problem running it on ARM-based hardware.
-Still not sure, how sleep itself will work on ARM, same about WOL/other wakeups.
+Tests are made on x86 systems, however should be no problem running it on e.g. ARM-based hardware.

+Generally it will work, if system can be put to sleep via command and wake up is possible via WOL or button.

 Tested on: